 • Prepare and adopt the annual Priority Projects report.

 • Prepare and adopt the MPO Transportation Improvement Program (TIP).

 • Implement the specific tasks outlined in the current UPWP, which include program administration, data

 collection, systems planning, and project planning.

-• Complete the 2011 Transit Development Plan update report.
+• Complete the 2012 Transit Development Plan Major Update.

 Public Notice: The Indian River County Metropolitan Planning

 Organization (MPO) needs your ideas

 about countywide transportation issues that